odpi/egeria-docs/site/docs/features/lineage-management/overview.md

 Each of the patterns shown in figures 7-11 reduce the amount of metadata that is captured compared to the full lineage shown in figure 6.
 The missing metadata can be filled out with knowledge of how the process works.
 This knowledge may be needed when making use of the lineage at a later date.

-### The OpenLineage Standard
+### The Open Lineage Standard

-[OpenLineage](https://github.com/OpenLineage/OpenLineage) is a sister open source project to Egeria in the [LF AI and Data Foundation](https://lfaidata.foundation/).
+[Open Lineage](https://github.com/OpenLineage/OpenLineage) is a sister open source project to Egeria in the [LF AI and Data Foundation](https://lfaidata.foundation/).
 It is very welcome since it defines a standard for [*dynamic lineage capture*](#lineage-capture).

  Figure 12 shows the scope of the standard.
 When a processing engine such as *Apache Spark* runs a process, it produces a series of events called *RunEvents* that describe the activity of the process.
 The standard covers the format of the events and a simple REST API that receives the events.
 The REST API only has one operation called `{{urlroot}}/api/v1/lineage` that takes a single event as the request body.

 ![Figure 12](/features/lineage-management/open-lineage-standard-defines.svg)
-> **Figure 12:** The OpenLineage standard defines the payload for *RunEvents* as well as a standard URL for a service that acts as a collection point for RunEvents.
+> **Figure 12:** The Open Lineage standard defines the payload for *RunEvents* as well as a standard URL for a service that acts as a collection point for RunEvents.

 Processes can log information about their internal structure.
 Figure 13 shows a process with three steps.